 - Embracing a pay for results philosophy.
-Total pay will be directly aligned with Company performance success through the use of management incentives: - Attracting and retaining management with the skills to lead the Company successfully; - Fairly compensating management for their service to the Company, which helps to retain and motivate them; and - Aligning long-term interests of management with those of shareholders.
+Total pay will be directly aligned with Company performance success through the use of management incentives; - Attracting and retaining management with the knowledge, skills and ability to lead the Company successfully; - Fairly compensating management for their service to the Company, which helps to retain and motivate them; and - Aligning long-term interests of management with those of shareholders.